Atharva1213/cloud-doc-mgmt-s3/README.md

 npm run dev
 ```

-First Copy SampleEnvBackend And Replace With Original Value
+First Copy .env.sample And Replace With Original Value
 #### 2. Backend Setup

 Navigate to the backend directory: